t-nil/fish-shell/doc_src/language.rst

 The exit status of the last run command substitution is available in the :ref:`status <variables-status>` variable if the substitution happens in the context of a :doc:`set <cmds/set>` command (so ``if set -l (something)`` checks if ``something`` returned true).

+If a command substitution expands to nothing, it will cancel out any other strings attached to it (like :ref:`variable expansion <expand-variable>`).
+See the :ref:`Combining Lists <cartesian-product>` section for more information.

 To use only some lines of the output, refer to :ref:`slices <expand-slices>`.

 Examples::